• Skip to primary navigation

 Why are my muffins tough?

-Tough muffins result from over mixing of the muffin batter.
+Tough muffins result from over-mixing the muffin batter.
 Mix the dry and wet ingredients separately first before mixing them together.
 Be gentle and it doesn't matter if the batter is a bit lumpy.
-Gently fold in additional ingredients like fruit, chocolate chips and nuts.
+Gently fold in additional ingredients like fruit, chocolate chips, and nuts.

 😋Related recipes